Thursday May 24, 2018

 Eat fresh fruits and vegetables instead of salty foods because they are rich in water and fiber.
 They stay in the intestines for long, retaining water and hence suppress your thirst.

 Refrain from drinking large quantities of water all at once or a lot during a meal.
-Instead, have small sips during the meal and drink water in between your meals and throughout the day.
+Instead, have small sips during the meal and drink water in between your meals between sehr and iftar.

 Do not drink juices to break your fast as it contains high amounts of sugar leading to weight gain.
 Instead, try and stick with just water.